 A Rich Heritage Challenges Clear Communications

 The English language is particularly rich because it has been provided with a heritage of diversity—a basis in many languages.
-Three languages in particular provide numerous synonyms, or words that means something similar.
-Unfortunately, a synonym does not imply pure equivocation, and group consensus building may be challenged by the similar, yet different meaning of terms borrowed from Anglo-Saxon, French, and Latin/ Greek origins as shown in the following chart.
+Most noteworthy, three languages in particular contribute numerous synonyms, or words that means something similar.
+Unfortunately, a synonym does not imply pure equivocation.
+Hence, group consensus may be challenged by the similar, yet different meaning of terms borrowed from Anglo-Saxon, French, and Latin/ Greek origins as shown in the following chart.

 Dictionaries Alone Do Not Ensure Clear Communications

 Dictionaries alone are insufficient because they provide a description of what something has meant and not a prescription of what it should mean.
 There are eight parts of speech in the English language (not true for all languages).
 The parts of speech explain the position of a word, but not how it is being used.
-The only way to distinguish among the various meanings of words is from looking at the usage, or context.
-In language the context is provided by grammar.
+Consequently, the only way to distinguish among the various meanings of words is from looking at the usage, or context.
+In language, the context is provided by grammar.

 US Homeland Security offers 251 choices for the “country where you live”, a number not agreed to by other countries.
 The Sovereign Military Order of Malta, for example, has only two buildings in Rome but has diplomatic relations with over 100 countries.
 The Vatican is only four hectares in the middle of Italy’s capital and is but is only an observer at the United Nations.
 Israel joined the world body in 1949, but 19 of the 192 United Nations members do not accept the Jewish state’s existence.
-One-third of UN members recognize Kosovo, but not the UN itself.
-Your organization may have similar cultural differences when defining the term “customer.”
+In like manner, your organization may have similar cultural differences when defining common terms like “customer.”

 Grammar Does Not Ensure Clear Communications